you are 16 or over (but you cannot vote until your 18th birthday)

-If you are a British citizen, you can register as an overseas elector for a period of fifteen years after the last year in which your name appeared in the electoral register as living in the UK.
+As of January 2023, if you are a British citizen, you can register as an overseas elector for a period of fifteen years after the last year in which your name appeared in the electoral register as living in the UK.

 Once an application has been approved, it must be renewed every year.
 The Electoral Services Office will send overseas electors a reminder for this purpose.

 Please note that these regulations will soon change.
 The Elections Act 2022 has made changes to the rights of British citizens living abroad.
 It has removed the 15-year limit on voting rights for those citizens living abroad.
 It has also changed the registration period from every year to every 3 years.
 These changes are expected to go into effect August 2023.

 British citizens living abroad can vote in UK Parliamentary elections but cannot vote in local elections or elections to devolved bodies such as the Scottish Parliament, National Assembly for Wales or Greater London Authority.

 British citizens living abroad for more than 15 years are not eligible to register to vote in UK elections, though this is due to change soon.

 If you are registered to vote as an overseas elector, you cannot vote in local elections or elections to devolved bodies (such as the Scottish Parliament, National Assembly for Wales or Greater London Authority).
 Overseas voters can opt to vote by post or proxy at other elections.

 Postal votes are only sent out about a week before election day, so you will need to consider whether this gives you enough time to complete and return your form in time.
 It may be better to appoint a proxy to vote on your behalf.